Education Visit Terms and Conditions

 - Getting parental consent

-- The behaviour, welfare and management of the group including: ensuring their students maintain distance within their group or ‘bubble’ and ensuring their group shows due consideration for general visitors on site in line with COVID-19 safety requirements
+- The behaviour, welfare and management of the group ensuring their group shows due consideration for general visitors on site in line with COVID safety requirements

 - Completing a risk assessment for their group.
-Our free planning visits, Hazard Information, Discovery Visit Risk Assessments and COVID-19 risk assessment (for full details please visit our reopening page)
+Our free planning visits, Hazard Information, Discovery Visit Risk Assessments and COVID risk assessment (for full details please visit our reopening page)

 - Establishing an emergency communications plan